Your systems, supercharged

 Or think about compliance workflows.
 Instead of reviewing transactions after the fact, an agent can monitor activity across systems in real time, using shared protocols to identify potential risks as they happen.
 According to Gartner, by 2028, a third of enterprise software will include agentic capabilities like these, precisely because traditional automation doesn’t go far enough.

-How to get started with agentic AI protocols
+How can you get started with agentic AI protocols?

 Once you’ve found that high-impact area, take time to assess whether your data is ready.
 Clean, consistent information is essential for AI agents to work reliably, and clear governance policies will help you avoid surprises as you scale.